Family violence: never OK

 - use alcohol and other drugs to cope

-- have physical injuries like broken bones.
+- have physical injuries like bruises or broken bones.

-Family violence can also make it harder for you to manage everyday family life, connect with your child and give your child what need to do well.
+Family violence can also make it harder for you to manage everyday family life, connect with your child and give your child what they need to do well.
 For example, you might find that you:

 How family violence might affect children